nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 FoodRem allows you to track your inventory during your daily operations.

 1. Quickly **create, view, edit, and remove** your available inventory.
-1. **Sort** and **filter** your inventory by name, bought date, expiry date, quantity, unit and cost.
+1. **Sort** your inventory items by name, quantity, unit, bought date, expiry date, price and remarks.
 1. **Tag** items in your inventory using an efficient tagging system where you can create, rename and delete existing tags.
-You can then filter and sort items according to these tags.
+1. **Filter** your inventory items by name and tag.

 ### Inventory Analysis